enzuru/company-spell/README.md

 ![A dropdown selection in Emacs with word suggestions](doc/example.gif)

+**If you are happy with company-ispell, this package is not for you, and you are encouraged to stick with company-ispell.**

+`company-spell` is a hackable minimalist framework for spellchecking.

 `company-spell` directly uses your spellcheck program with no questions asked, and is compatible with ispell, aspell, and hunspell.
 Unlike `company-ispell`, this works outside of the [default Emacs ispell machinery](https://www.gnu.org/software/emacs/manual/html_node/emacs/Spelling.html).

-If you are happy with company-ispell, this package is not for you, and you are encouraged to stick with company-ispell.

 To get a sense of the difference, compare company-spell's minimalist [spellchecking function](https://github.com/enzuru/company-spell/blob/4866da9780ed8260734ec8f7fb3054a48c2bf297/company-spell.el#L36) with [that of Emacs ispell](https://github.com/emacs-mirror/emacs/blob/7055fd8e43eebab5ad27c665a941d0612da7f173/lisp/textmodes/ispell.el#L2507).